SNMP configuration examples

 GUI

-- Start "Server Manager" under "Administrative Tools"
+- Start "Server Manager" under "Administrative Tools".

-- Continue by pressing "Next" to the "Features" menu
+- Press "Next" until the "Features" menu.

-- Start "Services" under "Administrative Tools"
+- Start "Services" under "Administrative Tools".

-- Edit "SNMP Service" properties
+- Edit the "SNMP Service" properties.

-- Go to the security tab
+- Go to the security tab.

 PowerShell